jkopczyn/stockapp/README.md

 Transaction model can be :buy or :sell, and is immutable once created.
-It is linked to a user and a stock, together with a quantity, time, and (just for cachng) the price at that time.
+It is linked to a user and a stock, together with a quantity, time, and (just for caching) the unit price at that time.
   * new, create